 In the northeast corner, the Catholic Church of Saints Jacob and Christopher is worth a visit if open.
 The steps along Dimarchiou Sqaure are also a popular place for evening buskers and as a perch for people watching.

-#14 Stroll the Seaside Corfu Promenade
+#14 Stroll the Seaside Promenade

-The seaside promenade along Leof.
+The seaside along Leof.
 Dimokratias Street is one of the cool Corfu Town places to visit.
 The walkway extends from the Old Fort to the Anemomilos Windmill along the crescent-shaped Garitsa Cove.

-#15 Admire the Anemomylis Windmill Corfu Town
+#15 Admire the Corfu Windmill

 #16 See the Mon Repos Palace

-Visiting the Mon Repo Palace – a mansion built in 1826 – is one of the top things to do near Corfu Old Town.
+Visiting the Mon Repo Palace – a mansion erected in 1826 – is one of the top things to do near Corfu Old Town.
 The palace (actually, the palace kitchen table) was the birthplace of the late Prince Philip, Duke of Edinburgh.

 The Mon Repos Estate is a sprawling, wooded park that once served as the palace grounds.
 Old trees provide shade and the gardens boast diverse plant species (many of which were given to the royal family as gifts).